ChadCSong/AndroidOpenGL/README.md

 then you can run this project and see the effect.
 I have package all code in library, if you want konw this funtion's theroy, you can **download** source code , **reading the fxxking code **.

-I just input a random video, and preview camera, you can realize more function
+I just input a random video, and preview camera, you can realize more function.

 # AlphaPlayer